elvinng7/cssi-test-project/README.md

 The squirrel then climbed down the tree.

 The squirrel saw another squirrel named Elvin and learned how to play the flute.
+He played the flute effortlessly.